vsoch/singularity-scientific-example/README.md

 - Stanford SCG4 Cluster
 - Microsoft Azure

-We will ideally look at metrics such as memory and cost, and aim to show how Singularity (which can be run without sudo priviledges) compares to Docker.
-The initial plan is generally the following:
+We will ideally look at metrics such as memory and cost, and assess the differences (or lack thereof) in running the analysis in multiple cloud environments.

 1. Start with a basic analysis, meaning an analysis packaged in a container.
 2. Build the container using Singularity Hub
 3. Use Singularity Hub and Packer builds (included in this repo) to run and compare.

+The folder [cloud](cloud) contains runscript and other files necessary for running the pipeline on the cloud providers in the list above.
+The folder [hpc](hpc) contains the equivalent scripts necessary for running on local HPC.

 ### Install Singularity